kisupov/mpres-blas/README.md

 ###### Version 1.4.3, released 2021-08-03

-The MPRES-BLAS library implements a number of linear algebra operations, like the BLAS (Basic Linear Algebra Subprograms) routines, with [multiple precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) on CUDA-enabled graphics processing units.
+The MPRES-BLAS library implements a number of dense (BLAS-like) and sparse (SpMV) linear algebra operations with [multiple precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) on CUDA-enabled graphics processing units.
 The library uses a residue number system ([RNS](https://en.wikipedia.org/wiki/Residue_number_system)) to represent multiple-precision floating-point numbers.
 Non-positional nature and parallel arithmetic properties make RNS a good tool for high-performance computing on many-core architectures such as GPUs.

 Underlying algorithms for multiple-precision floating-point arithmetic as well as algorithms for vectors of multiple-precision numbers used in MPRES-BLAS are discussed in [this paper](http://doi.org/10.1016/j.jpdc.2020.02.006).
 For further reading see References below.

-1. The current version of MPRES-BLAS supports the following dense operations with multiple precision:
+1. List of dense operations:

     * ASUM --- Sum of absolute values (`mpasum`)
     * DOT --- Dot product of two vectors (`mpdot`)